February 2022 - Honda City Petrol Variants Explained - Which One To Buy?

 What Is The Price Of Honda City Petrol Variants?

-The 5th gen Honda City is available in 3 variants - V, VX and ZX.
-All 3 variants get petrol-manual and petrol-automatic combinations.
+The 5th gen Honda City is available in 4 variants - SV, V, VX and ZX.
+All 4 variants are available with the petrol-manual powertrain while the higher 3 also get the option of CVT automatic transmission for an additional Rs.
+1.25 lakh.
 The petrol-manual variants cost between Rs.
-11.23 lakh and Rs.
-13.68 lakh.
-The petrol automatic costs an additional Rs.
-1.3 lakh to Rs.
-1.4 lakh.
-The City petrol-automatic range starts at Rs.
-12.63 lakh and goes up to Rs.
-14.98 lakh.
+11.63 lakh and Rs.
+14.86 lakh (ex-showroom).
+The City petrol-automatic variants start from Rs.
+13.76 lakh and top out at Rs.
+16.11 lakh.

 |